-These personal financial worries can translate into real business problems like low staff engagement, lost productivity, distracted employees at work and absenteeism.
-All of this has a real cost and impact to the business.
+These personal financial worries can translate into real business problems like low staff engagement, loss of productivity, distracted employees at work and absenteeism.
+All of this has a real cost and impact to the organisation.

 4% impact to the business bottom line

 Because of absenteeism, low performance and lack of engagement staff productivity has been lost and this impacts about 4% of the bottom line of businesses.
 In a climate where businesses are having to work extremely hard to generate profit – 4% is significant and cannot be ignored.

 5% absent from work 4.2 days per annum

 Due to illnesses related to financial worry, as many as 5% of employees have been absent from work for an average of 4.2 days each year.
 For any organisation where their staff are core to their success, this raises heightened concerns which the firm needs to address urgently.